MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/Gov_Licensed/Task_3.md

 # Task 3: Review communications and send a follow-up email

 In this task, you’ll use Business Chat (BizChat) in Teams to gather insights from recent interactions with a specific person on a specific topic.
-This will help you quickly catch up on recent communications, ensuring you’re well-prepared to follow up.
+This helps you quickly catch up on recent communications, ensuring you’re well-prepared to follow up.
 Then, you’ll switch to Outlook to draft a follow-up email using Copilot in Outlook, allowing you to respond promptly and effectively based on your findings.

 <div style="background-color: #e0f7ff; padding: 10px; border-left: 5px solid #0078D4;">
     <strong>Optional:</strong> If you have Teams and Outlook downloaded on your mobile device, you can follow along with the mobile version of this task